ddnexus/pagy/docker/README.md

 Open a terminal in the pagy container and run the usual `bundle install` to install the gems into the `pagy_bundle` volume.

-Then you cou can run `irb -I lib -r pagy` from the container in order to have `pagy` loaded and ready to try.
+Then you can run `irb -I lib -r pagy` from the container in order to have `pagy` loaded and ready to try.

 Run all the tests by simply running `rake` without arguments.